looptribe/paytoshi-faucet/README.md

 Paytoshi Faucet
 ========================================================

-Faucet Script for [Paytoshi](https://paytoshi.org): the micropayment wallet.
+Faucet Script for [Paytoshi](https://paytoshi.org): the Bitcoin micropayment wallet.
+Create a Paytoshi account, get an apikey and start using your Bitcoin faucet website.

 Based on [Slim](http://github.com/codeguy/Slim) and [Twig](https://github.com/fabpot/Twig).